Maintaining the HTTP status quo

 That said, you can now override the default behaviour by explicitly stating the code to use:

 Refer to our documentation for more details.

-Tags: HTTP, once.to, permanent redirect, redirect, SEO, short link, short URL, status code, temporary redirect, URL
+Tags: blog, HTTP, permanent redirect, redirect, SEO, short link, short URL, status code, temporary redirect, URL